Skip to main content

 BIOL 390.
 Endocrinology.
 3 Credits.

 This course focuses on the endocrine system of vertebrates.
 Students will learn how endocrine glands synthesize and secrete hormones and how hormones regulate gene expression, cell proliferation, cell differentiation, and cell physiology.
 Students build on these basic ideas to understand endocrine control of important developmental and physiological processes.
 Examples of positive and negative feedback loops will be presented throughout the semester.
 This reinforces the idea that endocrine glands and hormones work together as an integrated system to maintain homeostasis and produce complex biological cycles.
 Common endocrine disorders like diabetes mellitus, obesity, dyslipidemia (abnormal cholesterol levels), osteoporosis, erectile dysfunction, and polycystic ovary syndrome will be discussed.
 In summary, hormones produced by endocrine glands are required for normal development, survival, and reproduction.
-Prerequisites: BIOL 150, BIOL 151, and CHEM 122.
 F.

 Leaders in Health

-Follow your passion and develop the skills to lead and shape the future of healthcare.
+Develop the skills to shape the future of healthcare.

 Request Information